nebulastream/nebulastream/docs/design/20241011_source_server.md

 3. Sources have a single task and they should do this task well: ingest raw bytes into the systems buffers as fast as possible

 ## 1) Async I/O
+From "C++11 - Concurrency in Action": *"If your thread is blocked waiting for external input, it can't proceed [...]
+It's therefore undesirable to block on external input from a thread that also performs tasks that other threads may be waiting for."*
 We need asynchronous I/O requests because if we desire to reduce the number of threads significantly when dealing with large numbers of sources, we can not afford to make blocking calls on these few threads.
 To put 1) into practice, we employ a `SourceServer` that orchestrates all registered physical sources on a single worker node.
 Each source defines how to read data into `TupleBuffer`s asynchronously by utilizing `boost::asio` I/O objects or similar.